The ACE effort was initiated in 1985 in an era before epigenetics was well-studied. Its artifacts include the ACE pyramid:

 “To provide scientific information that would be useful for developing new and more effective prevention programs.”

-The current official ACE pyramid doesn’t accurately reflect current science, in my opinion.
+The current official ACE pyramid doesn’t accurately reflect current science.
 By downplaying Disrupted Neurodevelopment that may begin at conception, it also implicitly endorses approaches that fail to address prenatal causes for later-life adverse effects.

 If the ACE diagram was drawn in 2015 to incorporate evidence for epigenetics, Disrupted Neurodevelopment wouldn’t be a consequent layer to an ACE base.
 Disrupted Neurodevelopment would be represented by a triangle based at conception: